 Implement in Apache

-Open Apache Web Server’s httpd.conf file and add following line in it:
+- Open Apache Web Server’s httpd.conf file and add the following line in it:

 Header always append X-Frame-Options SAMEORIGIN